houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 // with no runtime overhead
 ```

-This approach provides both safety and performance without compromise—the type checking occurs at compile time, while the generated code is as efficient as hand-written C.
+This approach provides both safety and performance without compromise, the type checking occurs at compile time, while the generated code is as efficient as hand-written C.

 ### "Let It Fail" Architecture Inspired by Erlang